- You should use a different place each time you give yourself an injection, at least three centimeters from the area you used for your previous injection.
+You should use a different place each time you give yourself an injection, at least three centimeters from the area you used for your previous injection.

- Do not inject into areas that could be bothered by a belt or waistband.
+Do not inject into areas that could be bothered by a belt or waistband.
 Do not inject into moles, scars, bruises, or areas where the skin is tender, red, hard or not intact.

- Clean the chosen injection site area using the alcohol pad (See Fig. C), to reduce the risk of infection.
+Clean the chosen injection site area using the alcohol pad (See Fig. C), to reduce the risk of infection.